 A rare pocket of Melbourne’s industrial heritage, Guildford Lane is now a secluded green oasis of 21st century pleasures.
-Guildford's got it all for cycling enthusiasts, cat fanciers, streetwear collectors and more.
+This hidden gem has it all for cycling enthusiasts, brunch dates, streetwear collectors and more.

 Why Guildford Lane is so iconic